BramComyn/safeguard-fetch/etc/content-length-considerations-updated-2024-09-06.md

 ### Firefox-HTTP/2.0

-Small difference: cuts off as it would for HTTP/1.1 Large difference: cuts off message like it would for HTTP/1.1 infinite difference: crashes no content length finite: works like a charm no content length infinite: infinite data, works like a charm no difference: works like a charm.
+- small difference: cuts off as it would for HTTP/1.1
+- large difference: cuts off message like it would for HTTP/1.1
+- infinite difference: crashes
+- no content length finite: works like a charm
+- no content length infinite: infinite data, works like a charm
+- no difference: works like a charm.

 ## cURL